nipy/nitime/doc/discussion/base_classes.rst

   order to enable indexing into the data by time in a straight-forward manner (using expressions such as :class:`TI.data[i]`.
-If we want to make this flexible, I would argue that there needs to be an attribute :attribute:`time_last`, which would hold this decision.
+If we want to make this flexible, I would argue that there needs to be an attribute :attr:`time_last`, which would hold this decision.
 We need to hash out this issue a bit more (and more, and more...).
 * In tandem, one of their attributes is one of the base classes described above, in :ref:`time_classes`.
-This is the :attribute:`time` attribute of the time-series object.
+This is the :attr:`time` attribute of the time-series object.
 Therefore, it is implemented in the object with a :func:`desc.setattr_on_read` decoration, so that it is only generated if it is needed.
-* Access into the object and into the object will be uniform across the different classes :attribute:`data` and into the object.
+* Access into the object and into the object will be uniform across the different classes :attr:`data` and into the object.
 Described in :ref:`time_series_access`.
 * In particular, we want to enable indexing into these data-containers with both arrays of time-points (arrays of dtype :class:`timedelta64`), with